v. Shanghai

 The Peak offers lots of shopping, and dining, views of the city below (sometimes cloudy), and even a Madame Tussaud's!
 I strolled the shops, and gazed down on the buildings below for a while.
 I did a small amount of shopping, as room in the backpack was limited.
 I was able to FINALLY find a Christmas ornament for my Mother.
 Whew!

-With some time to kill before I need to head back to the airport, I make the cross from Hong Kong Island to Kowloon Island and the Tsim Sha Tsui area.
+With some time to kill before I need to head back to the airport, I made the cross from Hong Kong Island to Kowloon Island and the Tsim Sha Tsui area.
 A friend had told me about Hong Kong's version of the Hollywood Walk of Fame, so I decide to check it out.

 Garden of Stars is a raised park and promenade, and is quite picturesque with Hong Kong Island and blue sky in the background.